The holonomy Lie $\infty$-groupoid of a singular foliation I: Introduction

 satisfies $Td^1_0\left (\Gamma(\ker Td^1_1)\right)=(d^1_0)^*\mathcal F$, and is exact at the level of sections in the sense that for every $k\geq 1$, the intersection $\Gamma(\ker Td_0^k)\cap \Gamma(\ker Tp_{0}^k)$ is equal to the image of $d_{0}^{k+1}$-projectable vector fields in $\Gamma(\ker Tp_{0}^{k+1})$.
 In particular, the tangent complex of this Lie $\infty$-groupoid $K_\bullet$ is a geometric resolution of $\mathcal{F}$.
 As a consequence, the differentiation functor (cf. \cite{li2023differentiating}) applied to this Lie $\infty$-groupoid is a Lie $\infty$-algebroid built over a geometric resolution of $\mathcal F$.
 The latter is a universal Lie $\infty$-algebroid of the singular foliation in the sense of \cite{LLS}.
 Since a universal Lie $\infty$-algebroid is unique up to homotopy equivalence, this Lie $\infty$-groupoid $K_\bullet$ is an integration of any universal Lie $\infty$-algebroid of $\mathcal{F}$.

-We would like to emphasize that our construction has a limitation: the simplicial relations between the degeneracy maps $(s_\bullet)$, namely $s_i\circ s_j=s_{j+1}\circ s_i$, $i<j$, are not satisfied.
-Therefore, we do not have a complete simplicial manifold—at least not until we take a quotient.
+We would like to emphasize that our construction has a limitation: the simplicial relations between the degeneracy maps $(s_\bullet)$, namely $s_i\circ s_j=s_{j+1}\circ s_i$, $i\leq j$, are not satisfied. {This is weaker than a simplicial manifold, but stronger than a semi-simplicial manifold \cite{Dorsch} (which has no degeneracies).
+Therefore, we do not have an honest simplicial manifold—at least not until we take a quotient.
 We refer to this as a \emph{para-simplicial structure}.
-According to \cite[Theorem 5.7]{Rourke1971}, there exists a system of local degeneracies that satisfies all the simplicial conditions included $s_i\circ s_j=s_{j+1}\circ s_i$, $i<j$, since $K_\bullet$ satisfies Kan condition.
-We call a {para-simplicial structure} that satisfies the Kan condition a \emph{para-Lie $\infty$-groupoid}.
+The Kan condition still makes sense, since \begin{itemize} \item the Kan condition depends only on the face maps $d_i$; \item degeneracies $s_i$ do not enter the horn-filling condition. \end{itemize}} According to \cite[Theorem 5.7]{Rourke1971} and \cite{McClure2013}, there exists a system of degeneracies that satisfies all the simplicial conditions included $s_i\circ s_j=s_{j+1}\circ s_i$, $i\leq j$, since $K_\bullet$ satisfies Kan condition.
+However, the constructions of these articles do not allow them to be smooth in general.